nubomedia/marketplace/README.md

-# NUBOMEDIA Marketplace

-This project is part of NUBOMEDIA project: [NUBOMEDIA][nubomedia.eu]

 [![][NUBOMEDIA Logo]][NUBOMEDIA]

 Copyright © 2016 [NUBOMEDIA].
-Licensed under [LGPL v2.1 License].
+Licensed under [Apache 2.0 License].

+# NUBOMEDIA Marketplace

 The NUBOMEDIA Marketplace provides an easy way for managing and downloading NUBOMEDIA applications from a central point.
 This allows users to share applications easily among the community that can be launched with a few clicks without making any adoptions.